aisyahilma/cerdiqfood-web/README.md

 # Cerdiq Food - Frontend Web
->>>>>>> d7f10b989624e184d28e2e65efe101d11e7afb6d

-E-commerce web application for **CerDiQ Food**, a platform inspired by Sayurbox to sell fresh vegetables and homemade frozen food from our own garden and kitchen.
+Buy fresh vegetables and homemade frozen food from our own garden and kitchen.

 ## Features